 During the 2019 MLR season, Jason played 79 minutes in 3 matches with the Glendale Raptors.
 He had 9 carries for 47 meters, made 15 tackles and had 4 lineout takes.
 He played during the Fall with 404 Rugby ATL in the American Rugby Premiership.

-Jason is from Atlanta, Georgia, but grew up in Fort Mill, South Carolina.
+Jason is from Marietta, Georgia, but grew up in Fort Mill, South Carolina.
 He attended Nation Ford High School and played football.
 He started playing rugby for the Carolina Dragons.

 He then attended Clemson University from 2013-2017, earning a BS in Biological Sciences.
 Jason helped Clemson Rugby to become back-to-back Atlantic Coast Rugby League Championships, defeated Arkansas State in the 2015 Varsity Cup and advanced to the Varsity Cup Quarterfinals in 2017 against Cal.
 The team also played in the Las Vegas Invitational 7s Final in 2017 and played in the Penn Mutual Collegiate Rugby Championship.